Boundedness of elliptic Calabi-Yau varieties with a rational section: Rationally connected generalised log Calabi--Yau pairs

 \begin{conjecture} Fix a positive integer $d$ and positive real number $\epsilon$.
 Then the set of varieties $X$ such that \begin{enumerate} \item $(X, B+M)$ is an $\epsilon$-lc generalised pair of dimension $d$, \item $K_X+B+M \sim_\mathbb{Q} 0$, and \item $X$ is rationally connected \end{enumerate} is bounded. \end{conjecture}

-We will denote by~\ref{eps.glcy.conj}$_{\leq d}$ the statement of Conjecture~\ref{eps.glcy.conj} for generalised pairs of dimension at most d.
+We will denote by Conjecture~\ref{eps.glcy.conj}$_{\leq d}$ the statement of Conjecture~\ref{eps.glcy.conj} for all generalised pairs of dimension at most $d$.
 We can prove the following conditional step towards the solution of the conjecture above.